Multi-Camera - How to Fill Out Forms

 Days paid but not worked on a holiday or hiatus are not credited.

-One work day is credited when applicant is paid for two jobs in the
+One work day is credited when applicant is paid for two jobs or two units in the same day.

-Camera blocking and camera test days are counted as shoot days.
+Camera test days are counted as shoot days (in most circumstances).

 A distant location is a location on which an employee is required by

-the employer to remain away from home and be lodged overnight.
+the employer to remain away from home and be lodged overnight (provided per diem).

 DOCUMENTATION: Check each form of documentation included (Deal Memo, Pay Stubs, etc.) and identify any other documentation that is enclosed.